Stenanthemum centrale: Description

 Stenanthemum centrale is a woody shrub that typically grows to a height of 1.5 m, its young stems densely covered with soft, greyish hairs.
-Its leaves are egg-shaped to broadly egg-shaped, the narrower end toards the base, 10–15 mm long and 5–8 mm wide on a petiole 1.5–3.5 mm long, with narrowly triangular stipules 2.5–4.5 mm long at the base.
+Its leaves are egg-shaped to broadly egg-shaped, the narrower end towards the base, 10–15 mm long and 5–8 mm wide on a petiole 1.5–3.5 mm long, with narrowly triangular stipules 2.5–4.5 mm long at the base.
 Both surfaces of the leaves are densely covered with shaggy, greyish, star-shaped hairs.
 The flowers are borne in groups of 10 to 40, 6–10 mm wide with hairy, egg-shaped to triangular bracts 3–4 mm long and sometimes surrounded by whitish floral leaves.
 The flowers are sessile, the floral tube 2.8–3.5 mm long and 0.8–1.5 mm wide.
 The sepals are densely hairy and 1.2–1.5 mm long, the petals 0.8–1.1 mm long.
 Flowering occurs throughout the year, and the fruit is about 3.5 mm long.